 This is the approximate location of the former WBLN studios/tower near the intersection of what is now called Veterans Parkway and US-150 in southeast Bloomington.
 It's challenging to determine exactly where the studio or tower was located at the building as pictured above is gone; there are no signs of a tower being there as the tower foundation and guy wire foundations are nowhere to be seen.
 The property has been developed and subdivided and includes some light industrial buildings, parking lots, and a recreational center across the street that didn't exist in the 1950s.

 (picture from the Doug Quick Collection)

 (above): The initial application for WBLN to return in 1982 owned by a religious for-profit company.

 (right): the application was granted in 1983 with studios at 1328 East Empire in Bloomington.

-In the early 1980s, a local religious group Grace Communications Corporation, a for profit organization, filed for a television station permit to broadcast on channel 43 after it was vacated by WEEK-TV in the mid-1960s.
-Even though the call letters were the same, WBLN this time around wasn't related to the former WBLN that left the air in 1958.
-The station broadcast religious programming, which probably encouraged those watching to "support" the TV station by sending donations.
+In the early 1980s, a local religious group, Grace Communications Corporation, a for-profit organization, filed for a television station permit to broadcast on channel 43 after WEEK-TV vacated it in the mid-1960s.
+Even though the call letters were the same, WBLN, this time, differed from the former WBLN that left the air in 1958.
+The station broadcasts religious programming, which probably encouraged those watching to "support" the TV station by sending donations.
 When it wasn't doing that, it also aired other secular programming, syndicated TV shows, cartoons, etc.

-As I'm not interested in researching the history of religious broadcasters, there won't be anything posted about this station until it was purchased by a non-religious owner some years later.
+As I'm not interested in researching the history of religious broadcasters, there will be something posted about this station once it was purchased by a non-religious owner some years later.
 It will be added later as my research continues at a later time.